pramnora/SVG/README.md

 50 pixels out from the left side of the screen/50 pixels down from the top of the screen;
 with a radius size of 25 pixels.

--(**NOTE**: Because SVG is also an application of XML; therefore, it's necessary to close off an single tag with an ending forwards slash: /.)-
+-(**NOTE**: Because SVG is also an application of XML; therefore, it's necessary to close off any single tag with an ending forwards slash: '/'.)-

 -----